RECYCLING: The Lifecycle of a Coca‑Cola Bottle

-Are you recycling correctly?
-With so many dos, don'ts, and unclear rules, it can be hard to know exactly what goes where.
+It can sometimes be hard to know exactly what goes where when you are recycling.
 The good news?
-We’ve done some digging to find out the common mistakes, the secret hacks, and the insider tips on how to recycle like a pro.
+We’ve done some digging to find out the common mistakes, the secret hacks, and the insider tips on how to recycle like a pro

 Facts, stats and myths

-On that score, there’s myth number two: items made from multiple materials can’t be recycled.
+Myth: items made from multiple materials can’t be recycled.
 They actually can, it just takes a little more effort.
 With bubble-wrap envelopes, for example, you just have to separate the paper from the plastic, and you’re good to go.
 Many people also throw all their recycling waste into the same bin, thinking it’ll all be sorted correctly further down the process.
-That may be true in some places, but not in others; in the UK, local councils have differing approaches to recycling, so if you’re unsure, go online and check – we’ll come back to that a little later.
+That may be true in some places, but not in others; in the UK, local councils have differing approaches to recycling, so if you’re unsure, it’s always best to go online and check.

 Practical tips